VictoriaMR/shop/README.md

-# prettybag
+# shop
-a site for sale bag
+a site for sale

 # notice
-this is a simple shop for mine
+this is a simple web frame